VermaAyush2k4/formal_specification_and_verificationof_Timesensitive_drone_system_using_TLA-platforms/README.md

     2. The user will be able to see the States Found and the Distinct States in the statistics section of the TLC model checker.
     3. There is also a log of the time passed during the runtime of the code
     4. The user can try running the code with different values for the MissionEndTime , MaxTimeInterval , MinTimeInterval and compare the values for the States Found and the Distinct States .
+    5. All the results are uploaded as input file as .png

 This research paper includes novelty as Time sensitive and it got publisehed in IEEE conference in " https://ieeexplore.ieee.org/abstract/document/10503145 ".
+And the base paper which has without novelty in IEEE conference is "https://ieeexplore.ieee.org/document/10051801 ".